codingPhuc/Learning_Programming_vault/Learning/Learning technique.md

 ## Learning Process
 ![[learning structure#Bloom’s Taxonomy]]
 1. Introduction - you are introduced to the subject, and if you have enough enthusiasm, you can keep learning more.
-2. Analyze the information to the new topic to avoid false negatives.
-3. Accept or reject: decide if you want to learn more about the information.
-4. Information processing: learn new information and make it a part of your knowledge.
+2. Information processing: learn new information and make it a part of your knowledge.
-5. Repetition - repeated learning.
+3. Repetition - repeated learning and practice the subject.
 See [[How I Ranked 1st at Cambridge University - 20 Study Tips|effective study methods]].
+4. Analyze the information to the new topic to avoid false negatives.
+5. Accept or reject: decide if you want to learn more about the information.
 6. Growth - continue to learn about the subject in different topics.

 ## Study Enhancement Methods